jzombie/rust-ticker-sniffer/README.md

 Use cases include extracting tickers from news articles and search queries.

-Parsing is performed using a [self-contained CSV file](data) embedded in the binary.
+Parsing is performed using a [self-contained CSV file](data) embedded in the binary using Gzip compression, which is generated automatically during the build process.
 No external CSV or file-reading dependencies are required in the final build, and it is fully compatible with WASM.

 ## Install